-01 n school property and the school community.
 School Expectations Lunch Routines: Food in cafeteria, halls and classroom Food from the cafeteria may be purchased during the lunch period.
 Vending machines are available in the main foyer.
-During lunch, students are permitted to eat in the main foyer corridors, the cafeteria, or outside of the building Food or drink is not permitted in classrooms.
-Bottled water in non-computer classrooms may be permitted.
-Students are not to sit on top of the tables and should not have feet on the benches.
-Students are expected to be respectful at all times by cleaning up after themselves, placing garbage in the garbage cans, and depositing drinking containers in the appropriate recycling bin.
-Recycling Birchmount Park is an Eco-Schools Gold Medal Award winning school.
-Students are expected to use recycling boxes for food waste, paper, cans, plastic, glass etc. Report a recycling box need to the EAC or Main Office.
-Parking The front driveway is a designated fire route and is also needed for our school buses.
-Pick up and/or dropped off at the east entrance only.
-Student use of the parking lot is a privilege.
-Loitering in the parking lot or inside cars during class time is not acceptable.
-Behaviour in the parking lot must be respectful at all times.
-Speeding, cruising the parking lot, Vaping in cars, playing sports or loud music is not acceptable behaviour.
+During lunch, students are permitted to eat in the main foyer, the cafeteria, or outside of the building Food or drink is not permitted in classrooms.
+Individual teachers may permit the drinking of bottled water in noncomputer classrooms.
+Students are asked not to sit on top of the tables and should not have feet on the benches.
+Students are expected to be respectful at all times by cleaning up after themselves, placing garbage in the garbage and depositing drinking containers in the garbage cans, and depositing drinking containers in the appropriate recycling bin.
+Recycling • Birchmount Park is an Eco-Schools Gold Medal Award winning school.
+Students are expected to use recycling boxes for food waste, paper, cans, plastic, glass etc. Parking The front driveway is a designated fire route and is also needed for our school buses.
+Please arrange to be picked up/or dropped off at the east entrance only in order to keep the front driveway area clear.
+The parking lot is school property.
+The School Code of Conduct applies to all activity in the parking lot.
+Cars parked illegally or in the school parking area may be tagged and/or towed.
 Textbooks Students are issued textbooks for use until the end of the course.
 Students are expected to return textbooks in good condition.
-Returning someone else's textbook as your own is not permitted.
-Students can expect to pay the full cost of replacement for lost or damaged textbooks.
-Computers School computers are provided to support student learning and are not for personal use.
+Returning someone else's textbook as your own is not acceptable.
+Students can expect to pay the full cost of replacement for Computers lost or damaged textbooks.
+School computers are provided to support student learning and are not for personal use.
 All students using computers must adhere to the TDSB On-Line Code of Conduct.
 Vandalism and Graffiti The defacing or damaging of school and community property is prohibited and will be subject to disciplinary action.
 Graffiti and vandalism may result in suspension and/or criminal charges.